 - Costs of rented or leased equipment

-If a hacker steals your customers’ personal information, you may have a legal nightmare on your hands.
-You’d be responsible for notifying the affected customers, which isn’t inexpensive (not to mention that they’re probably not going to be too happy about the situation.)
-Then there are the costs of security upgrades and fixes, possibly offering identity theft monitoring to those impacted, and the potential for legal action.
-Cyber liability insurance would help you with those expenses.
+If a hacker steals your customers’ personal information, you may have a nightmare on your hands.
+You could be responsible for notifying the affected customers, which isn’t inexpensive (not to mention that they’re probably not going to be too happy about the situation.)
+Then there are the costs of possibly offering identity theft monitoring to those impacted and the potential for legal action.
+Cyber liability insurance can help you with those expenses.

 Third-party system damage:

 What if one of your employees unintentionally sends an email or file that’s infected with a virus to a customer or vendor and crashes their system?
-You could be on the book, and you could owe them damages as your legal responsibility.
-Or what if a software you offer crashes and causes a client to lose income?
-You could be held responsible.
+You could be on the hook, and you could owe them damages as your legal responsibility.
 But cyber could help you.

 It would be wonderful if our computers were as invincible as we wish they were, but the reality is that hackers are experts at finding weak spots in their defenses.
 From there, they attack ruthlessly.
 Before you know it, you have a cyber catastrophe on your hands – a catastrophe that may not be covered under your other business insurance policies.
 When considering what kind of insurance your business needs, you may want to consider cyber liability if your business relies on computers to store or transmit data and information.

 Your Atlanta Insurance agent can help you find the cyber insurance and business insurance you need to protect your business.
 Every business needs a unique insurance plan, and we can help you create one that’s customized for you.
 All you have to do to get business insurance quotes is fill out our online form or give us a call today.